FBI Joins Investigation Into Killing Of 9 Members Of Mormon Family In Mexico

 Some local reports highlight the family's dispute with Mexican farmers over water well drilling as a potentially important backdrop for understanding the massacre.
 Family members of some of the victims have said that the deaths were planned and deliberate.

 "Presently the attack appears targeted," Robert Bunker, an international security expert and instructor at the University of Southern California, told NPR.
-"The reason for this perception is that it took place in two phases each separated by time and geography.
+"The reason for this perception is that it took place in two phases, each separated by time and geography.
 Further, the women drivers and children in the vehicles do not fit the profile of cartel operatives."

 Officials in Mexico said that more than 200 cartridges from assault weapons favored by drug traffickers were found at the site of the attacks.

-Bunker said that while the addition of the FBI adds heft to the probe, their involvement came late, which could complicate the investigation.
+Bunker said that while the addition of the FBI adds heft to the probe, its involvement came late, which could complicate the investigation.

-"What may be problematic is that the Mexican authorities were first on the scene — which makes perfect sense as its their sovereign territory — but the crime scenes may be forensically compromised with law enforcement, medical, and military personnel, as well as the press, entering them," Bunker told NPR.
+"What may be problematic is that the Mexican authorities were first on the scene — which makes perfect sense as it's their sovereign territory — but the crime scenes may be forensically compromised with law enforcement, medical and military personnel, as well as the press, entering them," Bunker told NPR.

 "This community here will forever, ever be changed," said David Langford, Dawna's husband, during her funeral, according to USA Today.
 "One of the biggest things to our lives is the safety of our family, and I don't feel safe.
-I haven't for a few years here.
+I haven't for a few years here."

 On Saturday, the last victim of the ambush, Christina Langford Johnson, was laid to rest.
 Family members say she jumped out of a vehicle and waved her hands to show that she was not a threat, but she was still fatally shot.